 We have provided input to the City of Richmond regarding gardeners desire for fences, and will continue to support the City with that.

 We are also exploring options to develop signs for each individual plot, which will allow gardeners to use many languages, and include personal messages.

 What is the City of Richmond doing to address theft?

-Budget dependent, the Parks Department is hoping to install large, permanent signage for each Community Garden in 2017.
+The Parks Department will install large, permanent signage for each Community Garden in 2017.
 We have compiled and forwarded gardeners suggestions about the tone, content, and placement of the signs to the City.